 During pool play, the games will be refereed by members of teams from a different pool.
 Each team has to referee a number of games - a refereeing schedule will be released prior to the competition.
 For each of the games, a team can either provide the head referee and the operator of the GameController, or the two assistant referees.
+Note that the head referee and the GameController should always be from the same team.
 The two teams assigned to referee a game shall decide among themselves which roles each team will fulfill.
 Referees must have good knowledge of the rules as applied in the tournament, and the operator of the GameController must be experienced in using that software.
 The persons should be selected among the more senior members of a team, and preferably have prior experience with games in the RoboCup Standard Platform league.